 How much can dual momentum increase your investment returns?

-I am sure you have already heard of momentum but have you ever heard of dual momentum?
+I am sure you have already heard of momentum but have you ever heard of a dual momentum investment strategy?

 Neither have I until I read a very interesting book by Gary Antonacci called Dual Momentum Investing: An Innovative Strategy for Higher Returns with Lower Risk.